lyteword/chspurgeon-tod/volume-4/psalm-102.md

 **Verse 5.** That grief readily causes the body to pine away is very well known.
 It is related of Cardinal Wolsey, by an eye-witness, that when he heard that his master's favour was turned from him, he was wrung with such an agony of grief, which continued a whole night, that in the morning his face was dwindled away into half its usual dimensions.

 **Verse 6.** *I am like a pelican of the wilderness.* The Kaath was a bird of solitude that was to be found in the *"wilderness, "i.e.*, far from the habitations of man.
 This is one of the characteristics of the pelican, which loves not the neighbourhood of human beings, and is fond of resulting to broad, uncultivated lands, where it will not be disturbed.
 In them it makes its nest and hatches its young, and to them it retires after feeding, in order to digest in quiet the ample meal which it has made.
-Mr. Tristram well suggests that the metaphor of the Psalmist may allude to the habit common to the pelican and its kin, of sitting motionless for hours after it has gorged itself with food, its head sunk on its shoulders, and its bill resting on its breast. *J.G.
-Wood.*
+Mr. Tristram well suggests that the metaphor of the Psalmist may allude to the habit common to the pelican and its kin, of sitting motionless for hours after it has gorged itself with food, its head sunk on its shoulders, and its bill resting on its breast. *J. G. Wood.*

 **Verse 6.** *A pelican of the wilderness.* Here only *at Hulet* have I seen the pelican of the wilderness, as David calls it.
 I once had one of them shot just below this place, and, as it was merely wounded in the wing, I had a good opportunity to study its character.
 It was certainly the most sombre, austere bird I ever saw.
 It gave one the blues merely to look at it.
 David could find no more expressive type of solitude and melancholy by which to illustrate his own sad state.
 It seemed as large as a half-grown donkey, and when fairly settled on its stout legs, it looked like one.
-The pelican is never seen but in these unfrequented solitudes. *W.M.
-Thomson.*
+The pelican is never seen but in these unfrequented solitudes. *W. M. Thomson.*

 **Verse 6.** Consider that thou needest not complain, like Elijah, that thou art left *alone*, seeing the best of God's *saints* in all ages have smarted in the same kind—instance in *David* :indeed sometimes he boasts how he "lay in green pastures, and was led by still waters; "but after he bemoans that he "sinks in deep mire, where there was no standing."
 What is become of those green pastures? parched up with the drought.
 Where are those still waters troubled with the tempest of affliction.
 The same David compares himself to an *"owl, "* and in the next Psalm resembles himself to an *"eagle."* Do two fowls fly of more different kind?
 The one the *scorn*, the other the *sovereign* ;the one the *slowest*, the other the *swiftest* ;the one the most *sharp-sighted*, the other the most *dim-eyed* of all birds.
 Wonder not, then, to find in thyself sudden and strange alterations.
 It fared thus with all God's servants in their agonies of temptation; and be confident thereof, though now run aground with grief, in due time thou shalt be all afloat with comfort. *Thomas Fuller.*